Environmental Considerations

 GHGScope3 calculations are made to determine CO2 emissions throughout the supply chain and to promote efforts toward net zero emissions. (from FY2022)

-And ADR has installed electric energy measurement systems in 143 properties (61.7% of the portfolio by total floor space) as of the end of January 2024, in order to improve the actual coverage rate of electricity consumption in our properties.
+And ADR has installed electric energy measurement systems in 188 properties (77.3% of the portfolio by total floor space) as of the end of July 2024, in order to improve the actual coverage rate of electricity consumption in our properties.
 By installing this system, it will be possible to measure the electricity consumption of the exclusive part.
 ADR encourages tenants to conserve usage through various enlightenment measures.

 For tenants, IRM are implementing various enlightenment measures related to energy conservation.